Inside: A tutorial on making fake fabric flowers with stems from repurposed cotton bed sheets.

-Upcycling Bed Sheets Into Gorgeous DIY Fabric Flowers
+Old Bed Sheets Into Faux Fabric Flowers With Stems

 As I was so obviously delighted with them the first time I received them, my son decided he was on to a winner, so that’s it now sharpies every year!
 I desperately need to think of more sharpie crafts, as they are beginning to stockpile.

 These flowers were made in an afternoon with an old bed sheet and some floristry wire.
 They cost very little to make.
 I made some pink

 - An old bed sheet or any other cotton close-weaved light fabric.

 - Craft wire about 0.5mm thick – This comes in many different colours; I used pink for these flowers, but I’ve also used silver in the past.

 - Floral wire stems approx 22 gauge